Traffic light: Pedestrian signals

 Pedestrian countdown timers are becoming common at urban signal-controlled crossings.
-Where a pedestrian countdown is shown, it is normally used in conjunction with the flashing hand signal (in the US and Canada) or blackout period (UK), showing the amount of time remaining in seconds until the end of the flashing hand or blackout.
+Where a pedestrian countdown is shown, it is normally used in conjunction with the flashing hand signal (in the US and Canada) or the blackout period (UK), indicating the time remaining in seconds until the end of the flashing hand or blackout.
 Pedestrian countdown timers do not significantly increase or reduce the number of red- and amber-light running drivers.
-Studies have found that pedestrian countdown timers do significantly improve pedestrian compliance over traditional pedestrian signals; however, results are mixed.
+Studies have found that pedestrian countdown timers significantly improve pedestrian compliance compared with traditional pedestrian signals; however, results are mixed.

 Smartphone Zombie ribbon

 As 12 to 45% of pedestrian deaths caused by 'pedestrian distraction' have been linked to cell phone usage, some cities (including Sydney, Seoul, Augsburg, Bodegraven, Tel Aviv, and Singapore) have installed LED strips embedded in the sidewalk before crosswalks to warn distracted pedestrians of imminent pedestrian crossings.
 This additional signal, which is synchronised with conventional signals, aims to decrease injury rates by telling distracted pedestrians when it is safe to cross the road without them having to lift their head.